1970 – Detroit/Midwest

 Alice Cooper: We pretty much were the entertainment for this hospital for the criminally insane.
 Perfect for us.
 We would rehearse 10 hours a day, and they would sit and listen to us rehearse all day.

 From the book “Detroit Rock City” by Steve Miller.
 Reprinted by arrangement with Da Capo Press, a member of the Perseus Books Group.
 Copyright © 2013.

 September 2-5, 1970 – Ungano’s, New York, NY (Advertized in Village Voice) 210 West 70th Street NYC

-Sept 6-7, 1970 – Central Texas Music Festival, Highway 95 between Elgin and Bastrop, TX (w/ MC-5, Amboy Dukes, Stooges, Ike & Tina Turner, James Cotton, Jerry Lee Lewis, Chambers Brothers, Alice Cooper, Freddie King, Eric Burdon & War and many more…).
-If the band played – it was probably on Monday the 7th.
+Sept 5-7, 1970 – Central Texas Music Festival, Highway 95 between Elgin and Bastrop, TX (w/ MC-5, Amboy Dukes, Stooges, Ike & Tina Turner, James Cotton, Jerry Lee Lewis, Chambers Brothers, Alice Cooper, Freddie King, Eric Burdon & War and many more…).
+THE SHOW WAS CANCELLED DUE TO FEARS OF ”PROBLEMS” DEVELOPING AND PRESSURE FROM LOCALS.

 Sept 8, 1970 – New York, NY – Max’s Kansas City (AC reportedly arrested for saying “tits”)

 Max’s Kansas City – first time Bob Ezrin sees the band perform?
 These could/are likely to be the same show.
 Ezrin later joins the band at the Pontiac Ranch to work on songs for the next album.
 Recently, a bakery occupied the lower level of Max’s